Open: September - June, 8 am to 5 pm, Friday-Sunday and Holiday Mondays.

 Dogs allowed only in the historic grounds, parking lot, and picnic area of the park.
 Dogs not allowed inside Mitchell Caverns, the visitor center, or on trails.
 Dogs can not be left unattended in vehicles or other areas of the park.

-Be advised that many navigational services and apps are NOT accurate when travelling to Providence Mountains State Recreation Area, "The Home of Mitchell Caverns".
+Be advised that many navigational services and apps are not always accurate when travelling to Providence Mountains State Recreation Area, "The Home of Mitchell Caverns".

-Many of these (Google Maps in particular) are leading people down long and sandy 4-wheel drive routes that are potentially hazardous, or that do not exist at all.
+Many of these (Google Maps in particular) have led people down long and sandy 4-wheel drive routes that are potentially hazardous, or that do not exist at all.

 This park is ONLY accessible from Essex Road; it actually sits at the nothern terminus.